GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 Overall, the ability to localize sound enriches machines' capabilities.
 For instance, in robotics, #acr("SSL") aids navigation, situational awareness, and human-robot interaction by directing robots to key auditory cues in their environment.
 Similarly, it helps amplify sounds from a specific direction in hearing aids, improving the user's experience in noisy environments.
-#acr("SSL") plays a vital role in Speech Enhancement and Recognition.
+#acr("SSL") plays a vital role in speech enhancement and recognition.
 It helps enhance speech intelligibility in noisy environments by isolating and amplifying signals from specific directions.
 This is critical in applications like teleconferencing and hearing aids @varzandeh_exploiting_2020.
 In entertainment and #acr("AR"), #acr("SSL") helps enhance the user's immersion by dynamically adjusting the audio environment based on the user's spatial orientation and movement @sodnik_spatial_2006 @keyrouz_binaural_2007.